dhruvbatta/BreastCancerAnalysis/README.md

 # Breast-Cancer
-The doccument and data to analyze and predict the presence of breast cancer in a living being with an accuracy of 98.203% in validation .
-This was in a kaggle competition where i ranked 304 out of about 300 thousand competitors
+The doccument and data to analyze and predict a malignant tumour concerning Breast Cancer in a given details in a living being with an accuracy of 100% in validation.